Skip to content

 Vitamin K deficiency

-Individuals with vitamin K deficiency can experience excessive bleeding, poor bone development, and an increased risk of cardiovascular disease and osteoporosis.
+Individuals with vitamin K deficiency can experience excessive bleeding, poor bone health and development, and an increased risk of cardiovascular disease and osteoporosis.
 (5) For most, clinically-significant vitamin K deficiency is unlikely; however, select groups have a greater risk.

 Infants during the first few weeks of life are more likely to experience vitamin K deficiency-related bleeding.
 (16) Vitamin K deficiency bleeding can be fatal in infants.
 Fortunately, a single administration of vitamin K1 at birth was discovered to effectively prevent this condition for most newborns.
 (1)